aosabook/500lines/contingent/chapter.rst

 .. code:: python

-    # handle “we haven't seen this task yet”
+    # ugly special case to handle “we haven't seen this task yet”
     if input_task not in self._consequences_of:
         self._consequences_of[input_task] = set()